What You Need to Know About the Flu Season in Singapore – Especially During a COVID-19 Surge

 For higher-risk patients, antiviral medications like Tamiflu (Oseltamivir) can be prescribed preferably within 48 hours of symptom onset.
 These medications can help lessen symptoms, speed up recovery by 1-2 days, and prevent complications like pneumonia.

-How Can the Flu Be Prevented?
+How Can the Flu or COVID-19 Be Prevented?

 For children, you can learn more about our vaccination offerings, including using the Child Development Account (CDA) or Baby Bonus cash gift to cover vaccination costs.